bgigurtsis/sequence/project_milestones.md

 - The dispatcher properly directs requests based on URL path and HTTP method.
 - Clear, consistent logs indicate the progress of each operation.
 - Documentation and Cursor rules are updated accordingly.

+Project Milestone: Fix Google Drive Authentication Flow Goal
+Address the 401 Unauthorized errors occurring during the recording upload process to ensure seamless authentication between client and API endpoints.
+Current Issue
+The application is experiencing authentication failures when attempting to:
+Fetch user data via /api/auth/me (401 Unauthorized) Upload recordings via /api/upload/form (401 Unauthorized)
+These errors break the core workflow of recording and saving videos to Google Drive, causing uncaught promise rejections and preventing successful uploads.
+Key Tasks
+Diagnose Authentication Failures
+[ ] Inspect how Clerk authentication tokens are being passed to API routes [ ] Review middleware configuration to ensure auth headers are properly processed [ ] Debug the session validation logic in the affected API endpoints [ ] Investigate why /api/auth/me is failing to identify authenticated users Fix Authentication Token Handling
+[ ] Ensure Clerk session tokens are correctly included in all fetch requests [ ] Implement consistent auth header handling across all API routes [ ] Refactor any middleware that handles authentication verification [ ] Address the insecure fallback to performanceId when user authentication fails Improve Error Handling
+[ ] Add more descriptive error messages for authentication failures [ ] Implement graceful error recovery for auth failures (retry with refresh token) [ ] Create user-friendly error notifications instead of console errors [ ] Add client-side session validation before attempting uploads Testing and Verification
+[ ] Test authentication flow in different scenarios (new session, expired session) [ ] Verify that recording uploads work end-to-end with proper authentication [ ] Confirm that auth persists across page refreshes and navigation [ ] Test the flow in both development and production environments Documentation
+[ ] Document the authentication flow for future reference [ ] Update troubleshooting guides with solutions for common auth issues [ ] Add comments to authentication-related code explaining the expected behavior Implementation Guidelines
+API Route Improvements
+Review how the unified API router validates authentication Ensure consistent auth checking across all endpoints Fix the middleware to properly extract and validate Clerk tokens Client-Side Fixes
+Update syncService.ts to properly handle authentication state Ensure auth tokens are included in all API requests Add proper error handling for auth failures with user-friendly messaging Session Management
+Verify Clerk session is properly initialized and maintained Implement proper session refresh mechanisms
+Consider adding a dedicated auth state provider/context Completion Criteria
+[ ] No more 401 errors when uploading recordings
+[ ] Authentication state is properly maintained throughout the application [ ] Clear error messages are displayed to users when authentication issues occur [ ] Full recording and upload workflow succeeds without authentication errors [ ] Comprehensive documentation of the authentication flow is available